-Friends and family raised almost $47,000 through a GoFundMe page to pay for a private search-and-rescue helicopter.
+Friends and family raised almost $47,000 through a GoFundMe page to pay for a private search-and-rescue helicopter, but to no avail.

-Twenty-one official search-and-rescue teams — including a power boat with sonar, a kayak, a plane and a helicopter — spent last weekend looking for any trace of Gazetas on Vancouver Island.
+Twenty-one official search-and-rescue teams — including a power boat with sonar, a kayak, a plane and a helicopter — also spent last weekend looking for any trace of Gazetas but failed to find any trace.

 The official operation was on top of an eight-day search by family and friends across Vancouver Island, who scoured surveillance and traffic cameras, handed out flyers and talked to people.

-“The feeling is that if Michael was alive, we would have found him,” said his friend Sue Biely, who organized the crowdfunding campaign.
+“The feeling is that if Michael was alive, we would have found him,” said his friend Sue Biely, who kicked off the crowdfunding campaign.

 “He is a resourceful guy who would have lit a signal fire, something.
 This is obviously not the outcome we wanted and one that is hard to accept.